leschwe1/hpc_esc_401_solutions/exercise_session_09/basics/task2.md

 This dominates runtime --> GPU slowed down

 In addition to that, my runs failed.
 I tried to fix this through boundary conditions, but this was unsuccessful.

+I tried with three different versions (see outputs v1-v3) but was not able to fix it so that it does not fail?
+I added the naive function used in each output at the top of each version. the nocopies was not edited.
+S
-Timing wise, we see that the naive version ran really slow.
-Approx 10x longer than the host version.

-The GPU took almost a second (0.7-0.8) to run in all runs while the host took different amounts of time depending on size. these spread from very quick in small cases to >1sec for big ones.
+Timing wise, we see that the naive version ran rather slow.
+All sizes / runs took about 0.7-1 sec The GPU took almost a second (0.7-0.8) to run in all runs while the host took different amounts of time depending on size. these spread from very quick in small cases to >1sec for big ones.

 **What is the difference with the naive implementation?**